-- We have lots of resources available for coaches and grantees to review and share on the Blue Thumb website. - List of Frequently Asked Questions regarding the L2L program. - There is a community page in The Hive just for coaches.
+- We have lots of resources available for coaches and grantees to review and share on the Blue Thumb website. - List of Frequently Asked Questions regarding the L2L program. - We also have a Hive community just for coaches.
 Please feel free to connect with each other and use each other as a resource!
-Our coaches come from a diverse array of backgrounds and if you don't have the answer, it is likely one of your fellow coaches does!
-We will send you the sign up information for this. - Lawns to Legumes email helpline: L2Lhelp@bluethumb.org.
-This email is monitored by Blue Thumb staff and we are here to support you and help answer any questions about the program. - Our Resilient Yards online learning series is now available at any time for free.
-This is an in-depth series with sections on assessing a site, designing with native plants, planting for pollinators, redirecting runoff, incorporating turf alternatives, and more.
-Access will be available after 2/15/2023 from the workshops page on our website. - At the beginning of each grant period, we host a variety of workshops just for Lawns to Legumes grantees and coaches.
-Dates for these workshops will be shared with you and will cover material on Planting for Pollinators, Resilient Yards, Alternative Turf, and Resilient Shorelines.
+Our coaches come from a diverse array of backgrounds and if you don't have the answer, it is likely one of your fellow coaches does! - If you have any questions, feel free to reach out to l2lcoaching@bluethumb.org.
+This email is monitored by Blue Thumb staff and we are here to support you and help answer any questions you may have. - Our Resilient Yards online learning series is now available at any time for free.
+This is an in-depth series with sections on assessing a site, designing with native plants, planting for pollinators, redirecting runoff, incorporating turf alternatives, and more. - At the beginning of each grant period, we host a variety of workshops just for Lawns to Legumes grantees and coaches.
+Dates for these workshops will be shared with you and cover the different eligible project types (pocket plantings, pollinator meadows, beneficial trees and shrubs, bee lawns).